sph-mn/sdupes/readme.md

 usage: sdupes
 description
-  read file paths from standard input and display excess duplicate files, each set sorted by creation time ascending. considers only regular files. files are duplicate if they have the same size, center portion and murmur3 hash options
+  read file paths from standard input and display excess duplicate files, each set sorted by creation time ascending. considers only regular files. files are duplicate if they have identical size, center portion and murmur3 hash options
   --help, -h  display this help text
   --cluster, -c  display all duplicate paths, two newlines between each set --null, -n  for results: use the null byte as path delimiter, two null bytes between each set
 ~~~

-note that given the requirements size/center-portion/hash there is a high probability that matching files are duplicate, but not absolute certainty. it is unlikely that files are found that are not duplicates but only a costly byte-by-byte comparison could give maximum confidence
+note that given the requirements size/center-portion/hash there is no absolute certainty that files are duplicate, only a high probability that is suitable for many practical use cases. only a costly byte-by-byte comparison can give maximum confidence

 # dependencies
 * c 2011 standard library (for example glibc)